chocobearz/reversi/README.md

 * `move.jl` : test code for move written in Julia
 * `requirements.txt` : Pyhton requirements
 * `results.*` : The raw data for the timing runs
-* `reversi.py` : the Python Code to run the reversi game
+* `reversi.py` : the Python Code to run the Reversi game
-* `reversiAI.py` : AI vs AI in python
+* `reversiAI.py` : AI vs AI in Python
 * `reversijl.py` : implementation in Julia
 * `reversijlAI.py` : Julia implemented AI vs AI
 * `runTest.sh` : Shell script to iterate over all number of playouts/depts and
 all combinations of models
 * `setup.jl` :Julia requirements
-* `test.py` : testing the dot products in python and Julia
+* `test.py` : testing the dot products in Python and Julia
 * `testing.py` : test all of the Julia functions
 * `utils.jl` : helper functions for AI models
 * `valid.jl` : test code for valid written in Julia